UssuyNeumann/UssuyNeumann/README.md

 - 👋 Hi, I’m Luis
-- 👀 I’m interested databases, web development and mobile.
+- 👀 I’m interested in databases and databases, some web development and mobile.
-- 🌱 I’m currently learning Python and ~~Flutter~~ All Kind of Data Tools.
+- 🌱 I’m currently learning Python and All Kind of Data Tools.
 - 💬 Ask me about SQL
+- ✨ I'm curious about flutter
 - 📫 How to reach me: https://www.linkedin.com/in/luisussuy/
 - ⚡ Fun fact: DJ, ARPG, Minecraft Mobile